Today's Commentary

-Tuesday’s bond market has opened well in negative territory even though there isn’t much to drive the markets this morning.
-Stocks are mixed with the Dow down 65 points and the Nasdaq up 24 points.
-The bond market is currently down 16/32 (4.36%), which should push this morning’s mortgage rates higher than Friday’s early pricing by approximately .375 - .500 of a discount point.
-If you saw an intraday increase in rates Friday afternoon, you will likely see a smaller upward move in this morning’s pricing.
-The bond market was closed yesterday for the Veteran’s Day holiday.
+Friday’s bond market has opened well in negative territory following the release of concerning employment data.
+Stocks are reacting negatively also with the Dow down 68 points and the Nasdaq down 164 points.
+The bond market is currently down 16/32 (4.50%), which should push this morning’s mortgage rates higher by approximately .250 of a discount point.
+If you saw an intraday improvement yesterday, you likely will see a larger increase this morning than those who did not get a change Thursday afternoon.

 Please E-mail us your opinion of this report

-Get your Daily Commentary from Wenhe Mortgage and Realty everyday!
+Get your Daily Commentary from Scott Wenhe and Wenhe Mortgage & Realty everyday!

 Would you like to receive the commentary